iurnah/ruihan.org/docs/research/tfidf-score/notes.md

 term frequency = count of each token

 !!! question
-    Can we use the consine similarity to compare two queries?
-Because the similarirty measure described in the lectures is for query-document pair.
+    Can we use the cosine similarity to compare two queries?
+Because the similarity measure described in the lectures is for query-document pair.
     Can we compare query-query pair?
 Whether the TF-IDF embedding can capture enough similarity info and used for clustering?

 ## Intuitions

-Using TF-IDF, we are able to measure the speed of demage from request possess the similar attributes (belongs to certain attacks).
+Using TF-IDF, we can measure the speed of damage from requests possess similar attributes (belongs to certain attacks).
 Specifically, given a request in realtime, it can check the current TF, and DF, and calculate the TF-IDF.
 All these three values are useful for us.

 * TF - If TF is greater than a threshold setting.
   We can it is may be a high qps scraping.
 If TF is moderate or very small, we